edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 1. It's a static website, and I know exactly how many HTML pages were on it: 1,398.
 All the pages are directly discoverable since the homepage includes pagination links to an index page that includes each post.
 2. I can easily look at the server logs to see what the crawler activity looks like.
 3. I don't use any kind of [Web Application Firewall] or other form of bot protection on my site (I do have a robots.txt but it doesn't block `CloudflareBrowserRenderingCrawler/1.0`
-3. I host my website on [May First] web server which doesn't use Cloudflare as a CDN.
-The web content wouldn't intentionally be in their CDN already.
+3. I host my website on [May First] which doesn't use Cloudflare as a CDN.
+So the web content wouldn't intentionally be in Cloudflare's CDN already.

 This methodology was adapted from previous work I did with [Jess Ogden] and [Shawn Walker] analyzing how the Internet Archive's [Save Page Now] service shapes what content is archived from the web [@Ogden:2023].

-So I wrote a little helper program [cloudflare_crawl] to start, monitor and download the results from the crawl.
+I wrote a little command line utility [cloudflare-crawl] to start, monitor and download the results from the crawl.
 While the crawler ran I simultaneously watched the server logs.
-Running the program looks like this:
+Running the utility looks like this:

 ```shell
 $ uvx https://github.com/edsu/cloudfront-crawl https://inkdroid.org